ArmenMinassian/Project-attention_flow/README.md

+# DL-DIY potential project ideas

+- read the paper and understand the method
+- take a preptrained model on HuggingFace and test the approach

 # Attention flow

 This repository contain implementations of __Attention Rollout__ and __Attention Flow__ algorithms, which are post hoc methods to get more explanatory attention weights.